rubenwardy/minetest_modding_book/_en/map/lvm.md

 ```

 The reason for this touches on the topic of computer architecture.
 Reading from RAM is rather
 costly, so CPUs have multiple levels of caching.
-If the data a process requests
+If the data that a process requests
 is in the cache, it can very quickly retrieve it.
 If the data is not in the cache,
 then a cache miss occurs and it will fetch the data it needs from RAM.
 Any data
 surrounding the requested data is also fetched and then replaces the data in the cache.
 This is
 because it's quite likely that the process will ask for data near that location again.
 This means
 a good rule of optimisation is to iterate in a way that you read data one after
-another, and avoid memory thrashing.
+another, and avoid *cache thrashing*.

 ## Writing Nodes